Introduction, Legal Requirements and Tools (Occupational Therapy)

 Under the Care Act the main purpose of any assessment is:

-1. To provide a full picture of the person's needs in regard to the impact that those needs have on their Wellbeing; so that
+1. To provide a full picture of the person's needs, with a particular focus on the impact that those needs have on their Wellbeing and the outcomes they want to achieve in their day-to-day life; so that

-2. The Local Authority can provide an appropriate response for that person at the right time in order to meet their needs and promote individual Wellbeing.
+2. The Local Authority can put in place appropriate, proportionate and timely arrangements for that person in order to meet their needs and promote individual Wellbeing.
 This response might range from offering guidance and information to arranging for equipment or an adaptation to prevent, reduce, delay or meet needs.

 Important to know